 I’ve found that the easiest way to handle canned chipotles in adobo sauce is to pour the whole can into the blender and puree it.
 Then, I measure out what I need for the recipe and freeze the rest.
-Some people use an ice cube try for freezing, but I usually just measure it out by the tablespoon into small snack-sized plastic bags.
+Sometimes I use an ice cube try for freezing, but other times I just measure it out by the tablespoon into small snack-sized plastic bags.
 I put all the plastic bags into one large freezer bag which I label with the date.

 Chipotle Barbecued Tofu

-28 ounces (2 packages) extra-firm tofu
+- 28 ounces extra-firm tofu (2 packages)

-1 medium onion , chopped
+- 1 medium onion , chopped

-4 cloves garlic clove , minced
+- 4 cloves garlic clove , minced

-1/2 cup organic ketchup
+- 1/2 cup organic ketchup see note

-1 tablespoon whole-grain mustard
+- 1 tablespoon whole-grain mustard

-2 tablespoons chopped chipotle chiles in adobo
+- 2 tablespoons chopped chipotle chiles in adobo

-1 teaspoon tamari soy sauce
+- 1 teaspoon tamari soy sauce

-1 tablespoon cider vinegar
+- 1 tablespoon cider vinegar

-1/4 teaspoon cinnamon
+- 1/4 teaspoon cinnamon

-1/4 teaspoon freshly ground black pepper
+- 1/4 teaspoon freshly ground black pepper

-1/4 teaspoon celery seed (optional)
+- 1/4 teaspoon celery seed (optional)

-Slice each block of tofu into 9 slices.
+- Slice each block of tofu into 9 slices.
 Place them on a double layer of paper towels or a clean tea towel (non-fuzzy) and place another double layer over them.
 Press firmly with your hands to remove as much moisture as possible.
 Let them sit on the absorbent material while you make the sauce.

-Heat a saucepan and add the onion.
+- Heat a saucepan and add the onion.
 Cook, stirring, over medium-high heat until onion begins to brown, at least 6 minutes.
 Add the garlic and cook for another minute.
 Add all remaining ingredients (except the tofu) and cook, stirring, over medium to low heat, for about 15-20 minutes, until thick and fragrant.

-Preheat oven to 425 F. Place a silicone baking mat on a cookie sheet or oil a long, rectangular baking dish.
+- Preheat oven to 425 F. Place a silicone baking mat on a cookie sheet or oil a long, rectangular baking dish.
 Brush one side of each slice of tofu with a thin layer of sauce and place it on the pan sauce-side down.
 Spread remaining sauce on the tops and sides of the tofu.
 Bake for about 25-30 minutes, until tofu is firm and just beginning to brown at the corners.
 Serve hot.